 Major press errors fall into two categories: saying that the IETF is considering something when in fact there is just an Internet Draft in a Working Group, and saying that the IETF approved something when all that happened was that an Informational RFC was published.
 In both cases, the press is not fully to blame for the problem, since they are usually alerted to the story by a company trying to get publicity for a protocol that they developed or at least support.
-Of course, a bit of research by the reporter would probably get them in contact with someone who could straighten them out, such as a WG chair or an Area Director.
-The official press contact for the IETF is the IETF Secretariat.
+Of course, a bit of research by the reporters would probably get them in contact with someone who could straighten them out, such as a WG chair or an Area Director.
+The default press contact for the IETF is the IAD, who can be reached at mailto:iad@ietf.org.

-The fact that those reporters who've gotten it wrong once come back to IETF meetings shows that it is possible to get it right eventually.
+The fact that those reporters who've gotten it wrong once still come back to IETF meetings shows that it is possible to get it right eventually.
 However, IETF meetings are definitely not for reporters who are naive about the IETF process (although if you are a reporter the fact that you are reading this document is a very good sign!).
-Further, if you think that you'll get a hot story from attending an IETF meeting, you are likely to be disappointed.
+Furthermore, if you think that you'll get a hot story from attending an IETF meeting, you are likely to be disappointed.